-It is expected that Begnagh Bog can become a reduced carbon source following rehabilitation.
-The potential of any cutaway site to develop as a reduced carbon source/carbon sink in the longer-term depends on the success of the rehabilitation measures, the extent of development of Sphagnum-rich or other peat-forming habitats, the balance of carbon fluxes from different cutaway habitats and future climatic conditions.
-The site is expected to develop Reed Swamp and fen habitats.
+It is expected that Derryshannoge Bog will become a reduced carbon source following rehabilitation.
+The potential of any cutaway site to develop as a carbon sink in the longer-term depends on the success of the rehabilitation measures, the extent of development of Sphagnum-rich or other peat-forming habitats, the balance of carbon fluxes from different cutaway habitats and future climatic conditions.
+Much of this bog is expected to develop regenerating wet deep peat vegetation on deep peat areas, and wetland habitats on shallow peat with open water, reed swamp and fen habitats with alkaline emission factors.
 Birch woodland is expected to develop on the drier mounds and peripheral headlands.